 Westmont Aged Care Services Admission and Discharge Policy is based around our ability to provide suitable quality care to meet our resident’s changing needs.

-It is the responsibility of the Director of Care and the Clinical Services Manager at the Homestead to review the resident’s individual needs taking into account assessments and reports provided by relevant health professionals.
+It is the responsibility of the Director of Care and Clinical Services to review the resident’s individual needs taking into account assessments and reports provided by relevant health professionals.
 In some circumstances we may need to seek other professional advice and assessment to assist in this regard.
-The following criteria are used in assessing the suitability of a resident for admission/discharge to/from the Homestead.
+The following criteria are used in assessing the suitability of a resident for admission or discharge to or from Residential Aged Care.